Javiiez/Home-Assistant/Client Connection.md

       value_template: "{{ value_json.distance | round(1) }}"
 ```
 This essentially enables the Home Assistant software to recognize another sensor.
 Now, let's switch to the other device where the Pi 3 and ultrasonic sensor are connected.

+Now, onto the Raspberry Pi 3, make sure that is connected to the same network as the Home Assistant.
+Then,